HiSPARC/infopakket/notebooks/README.md

 ## Conversion to ipynb

-This needs to be included in `make github-pages`:
+This needs to be included in `make` for github-pages:
 ```
 notedown input.md > output.ipynb
 ```